 How to dispute a fine or infringement

-Brisbane City Council issues infringement notices (PINs) for incidents such as illegal parking, animal infringements and littering.
-If you believe your fine/infringement should be waived, request Council review it.
-Find out how you can dispute a fine or infringement.
+Brisbane City Council issues infringement notices (PINs) for various offences such as illegal parking, animal breaches and littering.
+If you believe your fine/infringement should be withdrawn, you can request Council to review it.

 Council has a three stage dispute process:

-If your fine relates to a parking incident, check your parking fine details before lodging a dispute.
+If your fine/infringement relates to illegal parking, check your parking fine details before lodging your appeal.

 Providing evidence or additional information